 June 19, 2002- February 7, 2018

-To empower youth in exploring their areas of interest by providing healthy social emotional development and support within their communities .
+To empower youth by providing healthy social emotional development and support within their community.

 To prevent youth suicide through education, awareness and action.

 Integrity: Carry out our work with greatest responsibility and accountability

 Respect: To treat all people with dignity and respect